joayma/cmsc-100-backend/README.md

-# GET get many todos
+# GET get one todo

-- can be done by owner of the tasks or admin type only
+- can only be done by owner of the task or the admin of the task
-- when owner gets, should only return their own tasks
-- when admin types, should return all tasks or when there's a filter of username
-- both owner and admin can further filter their list by isDone property
-- can have a limit with not more than 50.
-Default is 10.
-- each object in the array should have: username, text, isDone , dateUpdated, dateCreated
+- the object returned should have the username, text, isDone, dateUpdated, and dateCreated
-- it should sort the array in terms of dateCreated or dateUpdated in a descending order only
-- it should do pagination in terms of startDateCreated, endDateCreated, startDateUpdated, endDateUpdated (all can be used in one query)
+- if taskId given in parameter is not found in database, return bad request (404)